 In a separate conversation later, Colonel von Uslar-Gleiden, the German Army attache in Washington, told this reporter that the "Von Hutier" theory seemed to be confined to the British and Americans.
 He knew of no such ideas in German military doctrine or publications.
-Given the wide adherence to the theory outside Germany, this may be a fertile field for further research.

-The interview with Balck and the report from the NATO conference both appear in Boyd's source list, so he certainly read these words that are completely at odds with the essence of "Patterns of Conflict."
+Given the wide adherence to the theory outside Germany, this may be a fertile field for further research.57 in Boyd's source list, so he certainly read these words that are completely at odds with the essence of "Patterns of Conflict."58